bazelbuild/bazel/site/docs/skylark/concepts.md

 ---
 layout: documentation
-title: Skylark - Concepts
+title: Extensions - Overview
 ---
-# Concepts
+# Overview

-## Loading a Skylark extension
+## Loading an extension

-Use the `load` statement to import a symbol from a `.bzl` Skylark extension.
+Extensions are files with the `.bzl` extension.
+Use the `load` statement to import a symbol from an extension.

 ```python
 load("//build_tools/rules:maprule.bzl", "maprule")